ganesba76/SDE-Tech-Task-yB5yj/README.md

 3. Identify the day of the week when the most `lengthy` posts are created (mock date using the `id` of posts as the day offset from the UNIX epoch).

 Make sure that your queries can be run against the database created in the ETL.

+### Additional SQL challenge
+Please upload the `50000 Sales Records.csv` into your database/data warehouse.

+Write SQL queries to answer the following questions:

+•	Retrieve total sales revenue, number of units sold, and average price per unit for each item type for the first quarter of 2017.
+•	Identify the top 3 item types by sales revenue for each region in the last quarter.
+•	Calculate the year-over-year growth in sales revenue for each item type.

 ## Deliverables
 1. [ ] **Python ETL** - A Python ETL pipeline script `main.py` that is ready to run.